Maritime Drug Law Enforcement Act

 The Maritime Drug Law Enforcement Act (MDLEA), implemented in 1986 by the United States, is a piece of legislation combatting the illegal drug trade.
-Enacted through congress, the MDLEA establishes that it is illegal for anyone on board a vessel belonging to the United States or within their jurisdiction to deliberately produce or disseminate psychotropic substances.
-The act is notable for its extraterritorial jurisdiction and its lack of nexus requirement.
+The MDLEA establishes that it is illegal for anyone on board a vessel belonging to the United States or within their jurisdiction to deliberately produce or disseminate psychotropic substances.
+The Act is notable for its extraterritorial jurisdiction and its lack of nexus requirement.
 The Act provides that the United States jurisdiction reaches any vessel "registered in a foreign nation where the flag nation has consented or waived objection to the enforcement of the United States law by the United States."
 In recent years the MDLEA has been met with controversy as it permits the U.S. Coast Guard the authority to reach and imprison drug traffickers who are operating over international waters and foreign citizens who are not located on board the watercraft but operating overseas or as a conspirator.

 History

 The United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances held in 1988 established how drug trafficking should be criminalised presented comprehensive measures of international cooperation arguing that drug traffickers and any individuals involved in the delivery and distribution of drugs be charged and extradited.
 The United States, in an effort to control these drug-related crimes, implemented a series of acts which focus on the reduction of both supply and demand.
 Such acts have been accomplished via the creation of bilateral maritime agreements, allowing the United States to enforce U.S. law against vessels of foreign registry.

 The predecessor to MDLEA, although intended to stop narcotic importation, failed in its lack of jurisdiction.
 In some cases it allowed individuals to escape liability when found on the high seas with drugs by arguing that evidence of conspiracy could not be found.
 Additionally, in other cases individuals were able to escape liability by remaining in international waters and transferring drugs into small speed boats that were not as easy to catch.
 In 1986 the United States found it imperative to implement this legislation in an effort to overcome the problems of law enforcement and jurisdiction over international waters.
-Enacted within a larger body of legislation as part of the 1986 Anti-Drug Abuse, the act received bipartisan support.
+Enacted within a larger body of legislation as part of the 1986 Anti-Drug Abuse, the Act received bipartisan support.